rajatrakesh/cdsw_install/README.md

 The total duration of the build would be around an hour end-to-end and I have made some edits in the scripts to automate certain steps which were previously manual.

-## Pre-Requsities
+## Pre-Requisities

 Needless to say, before you start you must have access to respective cloud platform with adequate credits to deploy CDSW/CDH Cluster.
-At the very minimum, we will deploy (3+1+1+3) nodes of various shapes, so this may need adequate credits based on the shape that you use.
+At the very minimum, we will deploy (1MN+3DN+1CDSWMN+1CDSWDN) nodes of various shapes, so this may need adequate credits based on the shape that you use.

 Our basic workflow would be as follows: